jamesnetherton/camel-microservice-demo/README.md

 Some of the sample applications use Zipkin for tracing.
 To deploy the Zipkin server and the web UI do:

     kubectl create -f zipkin/deployment.yml

+Once the Zipkin pod is up and running you can access the web UI by using the method outlined above for finding the Zipkin service NodePort.

 ### Deploy sample applications